SngLol/PythonMenuSetup/README.md

 		{
 		"0":[			#This is the (0-based) number of your alternative the user can coose from.
 (Has to be a string!)
-			"Alternative",	#This is the alternative itself that will be displayed in the terminal "SecondMenu"	#This is the variable name of the menu that will display if the user picks this alterative.
+			"Alternative",	#This is the alternative itself that will be displayed in the terminal "SecondMenu",	#This is the variable name of the menu that will display if the user picks this alterative.
 (Has to be a string!)
 Put 0 (Not a string!) for no menu (exit)
+			0,		#This is the type of condition.
+			[x,y]		#This is your condition variables x and y
 			],
 		"1":[
 			"Alternative",
-			"ThirdMenu"
+			"ThirdMenu",
+			0,
+			[x,y]
 			]
 		}
 	)